The Lawrence Hart Institute develops the literary insights and instructional methods of teacher/critic Lawrence Hart (1901-1996).

-No uncritical booster of the art, Hart rejected the bulk of the writing that goes by the name of poetry as insufficiently exciting—and sought to define exactly what is going in in that small percentage of verse that makes the whole pursuit worthwhile.
+Poet, teacher, and critical maverick Lawrence Hart (1901-1996) was one of his century’s deepest and orneriest thinkers about the art.
+No uncritical booster, Hart rejected the bulk of the writing that goes by the name of poetry as insufficiently exciting—and sought to define exactly what is going in in that small percentage of verse that makes the whole pursuit worthwhile.

 Concentrating on the EuroAmerican Modernist tradition from Baudelaire to Auden, he brought to the canon a critically squinting eye.
 What exactly, he demanded, were these poets up to?
 Just how did they build the startling, resonant effects that make their best lines and poems so hard to forget?
 When they didn’t quite get there, what is the difference?